newthiesco/api-analyzer/README.md

 ---

 ## 🚀 Deployment (Render-specific)
 You can deploy this app to any server that supports Python and has internet access.
+In this case the app is deployed using Render

 ### 1. Push Your Code to GitHub
 - Ensure your project (`ecfr-analyzer/`) is in a GitHub repository.
-- Commit and push all files, including `requirements.txt`, `build.sh`, and `app/`.
+- Commit and push all files, including `requirements.txt`, `runtime.txt`, `build.sh`, and `app/`.

 ### 2. Create a New Web Service on Render
 1. Log in to [Render](https://dashboard.render.com).